How To Keep My Fine Jewelry Clean

 Diamond engagement and wedding rings are worn 24 hours a day, seven days a week.
 Due to this fact your diamond jewelry needs some occasional cleaning and care.
 Diamonds are one of the hardest materials found in nature, but they still can get chipped or cracked if they make contact with a hard object.
 So be sure to handle your diamond jewelry carefully when in the process of cleaning.

 Although your diamond is brilliant… it can still get smudged and dusty.
 Everyday soaps, cosmetics and even our natural skin oils can put a slight film on your diamond.
-A clean diamond will have a fiery brilliance and it’s takes just a little bit of care to keep them that way.
+A clean diamond will have a fiery brilliance and it takes just a little bit of care to keep it that way.

 Clean your diamonds regularly using a mix of warm water and baking soda.
 For more information about cleaning your diamond check out our blog post "3 Best Steps for Cleaning your Engagement Ring".